JOURNAL OF GENTRY GENEALOGY

 [A married man was entitled to two draws, a bachelor over 21 to one; blank = unsuccessful draw.]

 Note.
-The opinions and interpretations published here are solely the responsibility of the author, based upon the documentary evidence included herein.
+The opinions and interpretations published here are solely the responsibility of the author, except where otherwise indicated, based upon the documentary evidence included herein.
 Except as indicated in specific references, we have attempted to use evidence from original documents or reproductions thereof, or published collections of data from such documents.

 Tom J. Gentry

-1. Betty Huff Bryant, "Building Neighborhoods, Jackson County, Tennessee Prior to 1820", (Abstractions from Record Group 50, Early Land Records, Tennessee State Library and Archives), has several references to Tyre.
-In December 1811, Tyre was recorded as claiming two tracts of land totalling 40 acres on Indian Creek, a tributary of the Cumberland River.
-In January 1812, Tyre made two separate assignments of claims for a total of 24 acres land.
+1. Betty Huff Bryant, "Building Neighborhoods, Jackson County, Tennessee Prior to 1820", (Abstractions from Record Group 50, Early Land Records, Tennessee State Library and Archives), has several references to Tyree.
+In December 1811, Tyree was recorded as claiming two tracts of land totalling 40 acres on Indian Creek, a tributary of the Cumberland River.
+In January 1812, Tyree made two separate assignments of claims for a total of 24 acres land.
 These were recorded in book 27, pages 10, 11, 49 and 55.
-In September, 1815, a George Hough who had been assigned 30 acres of land on Indian Creek by Tyre, transferred title to this land (book 30, p.174).
-Since these were land claims, there is no way of telling from that evidence when Tyre actually settled on the land prior to claiming, nor is there an indication of the date of the formal assignment of title by Tyre.
+In September, 1815, a George Hough who had been assigned 30 acres of land on Indian Creek by Tyree, transferred title to this land (book 30, p.174).
+There is no way of telling from this evidence when Tyree actually located on the land prior to claiming, nor is there an indication of the date of the formal assignment of title by Tyree.

 Return to Top